Phoenix Theatre, London: Productions

 Bend It Like Beckham the Musical, Guys and Dolls and The Last Tango played in 2016, with Dirty Dancing and Peppa Pig's Surprise comprising the 2016 Christmas season.

 The Girls, a musical by Gary Barlow and Tim Firth based on the Calendar Girls film, played at the Phoenix Theatre with previews from 28 January 2017, and officially opened on 21 February 2017.
 The production closed on 15 July 2017.

 Chicago opened at the Phoenix Theatre on 11 April 2018, starring Cuba Gooding Jr. as Billy Flynn, Sarah Soetaert as Roxie Hart, Josefina Gabrielle as Velma Kelly, and Ruthie Henshall as Mama Morton.
 A cast change saw Martin Kemp take over the role of Billy Flynn, with Alexandra Burke as Roxie Hart and Mazz Murray as Mama Morton.
 Denise Van Outen was due to take over as Velma Kelly, however a foot injury meant that Josefina Gabrielle returned to the role.
 The show closed on 5 January 2019.

 In June 2018, it was announced that the hit Broadway musical Come from Away would transfer to the Phoenix, which it did in February 2019.
 The production closed on 7 January 2023.

 Previews of Stranger Things: The First Shadow, based on the hit Netflix show, began on 17 November 2023.
-It officially opened on 14 December, with its first run scheduled to play into 2025.
+It officially opened on 14 December, and is set to close on 27 December 2026.
+In September 2026, it was reported that Quentin Tarantino's play The Popinjay Cavalier would debut in the Phoenix Theatre in 2027.